-Many people get into sailing as a recreational activity so they can simply enjoy themselves be it by cruisng or racing.
-However, there are most definitely a percentage of people who are marine professionals seeking education.
+Many people get into sailing as a recreational activity so they can simply enjoy themselves be it by cruising or racing.
+However, there is most definitely a percentage of people who are marine professionals seeking education.

 If you’re searching for a sailing organization that provides the highest quality education at a global level, you’ll most likely want to go with IYT.
 They have the most established international reputation for training maritime professionals all around the world.

 The two sailing organizations that have sailing schools all over the world are IYT and ASA, with IYT covering far more countries.
-Either way, one these organizations will likely have some school relatively close to where you are compared to RYA and US Sailing.
+Either way, one of these organizations will likely have some schools relatively close to where you are compared to RYA and US Sailing.

 Primary Sailing Region